Kulturtolk

 TCKs Redefined and Redefined Again

-Filed under: Blog — Tags: , — admin @ 2:54 pm
+Filed under: Blog — Tags: , — kulturtolkNOadmin @ 2:54 pm

 A brilliant, heartfelt little gem of a response by Ruth V. Reken to an article written on edexpat.com on who a TCK really is.
 Her response was in order to clear up some misperceptions regarding TCKs as adult “victims” of a global childhood.
 I’ve never felt like a victim, though I can truly say I identify with the TCK lifestyle and process, both as a child and now as an adult.
 I was thrilled to learn that Ruth only began journaling at my age (39) to try to discover why certain reactions and behaviors kept repeating themselves when she felt that she had lived such a great life.
 So I guess it’s never too late!
 Thanks in part to her work, though, I figured it out a lot sooner.
 This piece speaks for itself.